 Unless otherwise disclosed, the information presented in this Annual Report reflects the financial condition and results of operations of Flushing Financial Corporation, the Bank and the Bank's subsidiaries on a consolidated basis (collectively, the "Company").
 Management views the Company as operating a single unit - a community bank.
 Therefore, segment information is not provided.
-At December 31, 2014, the Company had total assets of \$5.1 billion, deposits of \$3.5 billion and stockholders' equity of \$456.2 million.
+At December 31, 2015, the Company had total assets of \$5.7 billion, deposits of \$3.9 billion and stockholders' equity of \$473.1 million.

-Our principal business is attracting retail deposits from the general public and investing those deposits together with funds generated from ongoing operations and borrowings, primarily in (1) originations and purchases of multi-family residential properties, commercial business loans, commercial real estate mortgage loans and, to a lesser extent, one-to-four family (focusing on mixed-use properties, which are properties that contain both residential dwelling units and commercial units); (2) construction loans, primarily for residential properties; (3) Small Business Administration ("SBA") loans and other small business loans; (4) mortgage loan surrogates such as mortgage-backed securities; and (5) U.S. government securities, corporate fixed-income securities and other marketable securities.
+Our principal business is attracting retail deposits from the general public and investing those deposits together with funds generated from ongoing operations and borrowings, primarily in (1) originations and purchases of multifamily residential properties, commercial business loans, commercial real estate mortgage loans and, to a lesser extent, one-to-four family (focusing on mixed-use properties, which are properties that contain both residential dwelling units and commercial units); (2) construction loans, primarily for residential properties; (3) Small Business Administration ("SBA") loans and other small business loans; (4) mortgage loan surrogates such as mortgage-backed securities; and (5) U.S. government securities, corporate fixed-income securities and other marketable securities.
 We also originate certain other consumer loans including overdraft lines of credit.
-At December 31, 2014, we had gross loans outstanding of \$3,798.7 million (before the allowance for loan losses and net deferred costs), with gross mortgage loans totaling \$3,321.5 million, or 87.4% of gross loans, and non-mortgage loans totaling \$477.2 million, or 12.6% of gross loans.
-Mortgage loans are primarily multi-family, commercial and one-to-four family mixed-use properties, which combined totaled 82.1% of gross loans.
-Our revenues are derived principally from interest on our mortgage and other loans and mortgage-backed securities portfolio, and interest and dividends on other investments in our securities portfolio.
-Our primary sources of funds are deposits, Federal Home Loan Bank of New York ("FHLB-NY") borrowings, repurchase agreements, principal and interest payments on loans, mortgage-backed and other securities, proceeds from sales of securities and, to a lesser extent, proceeds from sales of loans.
-On July 21, 2011, as a result of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act"), the Savings Bank's primary regulator became the Office of the Comptroller of the Currency ("OCC") and Flushing Financial Corporation's primary regulator became the Federal Reserve Board of Governors ("Federal Reserve").
-Upon completion of the Merger, the Bank's primary regulator became the New York State Department of Financial Services ("NYSDFS") (formerly, the New York State Banking Department), and its primary federal regulator became the Federal Deposit Insurance Corporation ("FDIC").
+At December 31, 2015, we had gross loans outstanding of \$4,372.6 million (before the allowance for loan losses and net deferred costs), with gross mortgage loans totaling \$3,832.9 million, or 87.7% of gross loans, and non-mortgage loans totaling \$539.7 million, or 12.3% of gross loans.
+Mortgage loans are primarily multi-family, commercial and one-to-four family mixed-use properties, which totaled 83.0% of gross loans.
+Our revenues are derived principally from interest on our mortgage and other loans and mortgagebacked securities portfolio, and interest and dividends on other investments in our securities portfolio.
+Our primary sources of funds are deposits, Federal Home Loan Bank of New York ("FHLB-NY") borrowings, repurchase agreements, principal and interest payments on loans, mortgage-backed, other securities and to a lesser extent proceeds from sales of securities and loans.
+The Bank's primary regulator is the New York State Department of Financial Services ("NYDFS") (formerly, the New York State Banking Department), and its primary federal regulator is the Federal Deposit Insurance Corporation ("FDIC").
 Deposits are insured to the maximum allowable amount by the FDIC.
 Additionally, the Bank is a member of the Federal Home Loan Bank ("FHLB") system.

 Our operating results are significantly affected by national and local economic conditions, including the strength of the local economy.
-The national and local economies were generally considered to be in a recession from December 2007 through the middle of 2009.
-This resulted in increased unemployment and declining property values, although the property value declines in our market, the New York City metropolitan area, have not been as great as many other areas of the country.
-While the national and local economies have shown signs of improvement since the middle of 2010, improvements in unemployment have lagged until recently when the unemployment rate decreased to 6.3% at December 2014 from 7.5% at December 31 2013, for the New York City region, according to the New York Department of Labor.
-We have also seen improvements in our level of non-performing loans, although they still remain at elevated levels.
-Non-performing loans totaled \$34.2 million, \$49.0 million and \$89.8 million at December 31, 2014, 2013 and 2012, respectively.
-Additionally, we have not experienced a significant increase in foreclosed properties despite an extended foreclosure process in our market.
-Net charge-offs of impaired loans have decreased in 2014 to \$0.7 million from \$13.3 million and \$20.2 million for the years ended December 31, 2013 and 2012, respectively.
-In response to the economic conditions in our market and the increase in non-performing loans resulting from the recession, we tightened our conservative underwriting standards in 2008 to reduce the risk associated with lending.
+Since the Great Recession, improvements in unemployment in our market, the New York City metropolitan area, had lagged many other areas of the country until recently, when the unemployment rate decreased to 5.0% at December 2015 from 6.2% at December 31, 2014, for the New York City region, according to the New York Department of Labor.
+In this improved environment, we saw improvements in our non-performing loans, although they still remain at elevated levels.
+Non-performing loans totaled \$26.1 million, \$34.2 million and \$49.0 million at December 31, 2015, 2014 and 2013, respectively.
+Additionally, we did not experience a significant increase in foreclosed properties despite an extended foreclosure process in our market.
+Net charge-offs of impaired loans increased in 2015 to \$2.6 million from \$0.7 million for the year ended December 31, 2014, but decreased from \$13.3 million for the year ended December 31, 2013.
+Since the Great Recession, we have continued with conservative underwriting standards to reduce risk.